Quasigeodesic pseudo-Anosov flows in hyperbolic 3-manifolds and connections with large scale geometry: Properties of perfect fits and convergence of leaves

 Since for every $n$ the orbit $\alpha_n$ has points close to $q$, we may assume that the sequence $(\alpha_n)$ converges to an orbit $\alpha$.
 Let $V = \wlu(\alpha)$.
 Since the lengths of orbits $\pi(\alpha_n)$ converge to infinity then the sequence

 escapes compact sets in $\oo$.
-Let $T_n$ be the component of $g_n(S_2) - \wlu(\alpha_n)$ which makes a perfect with $g_n(U_2)$ and let $T'_n$ the component of $g_n(S_2) - \wlu(\alpha_n)$ which makes a perfect fit with $g_n(U_1)$.
+Let $T_n$ be the component of $g_n(S_1) - \wlu(\alpha_n)$ which makes a perfect with $g_n(U_2)$ and let $T'_n$ the component of $g_n(S_1) - \wlu(\alpha_n)$ which makes a perfect fit with $g_n(U_1)$.
 If either sequence $(T_n)$ or $(T'_n)$ escapes compact sets in $\oo$ then we produce a product region in $\oo$, contradiction.

 It follows that both sequences $(T_n)$ and $(T'_n)$ converge to a collection of leaves of $\oos$.
 No leaf of $\oos$ belongs to both sets of limits because the sequence $(\wlu(\alpha_n) \cap g_n(S_1))$ escapes in $\oo$.
 This is the crucial fact here.
 Therefore the union of the leaves in the limits has at least two leaves.
-All of these leaves are non separated from each other.
+All of these leaves are non separated from each other in between $U_1$ and $U_2$.
 By Theorem \ref{theb} these leaves are periodic and left invariant by a non trivial covering translation $f$.
 In addition one of the leaves in the limit of $(T_n)$ makes a perfect fit with $V = \wlu(\alpha)$.
 Hence $f(V) = V$ also.
 Notice that the union of the limits of $(T_n)$ and $(T'_n)$ is a finite set.
-It is the maximal collection of leaves non separated from these leaves.
+It is the maximal collection of leaves non separated from these leaves between $U_1$ and $U_2$.

 The sequence $(g_n(U_2))$ converges to a collection of unstable leaves.
-Because of the finiteness of the number of leaves non separated from any given leaf, it follows that one of the leaves in the limit of $(g_n(U_2))$ makes a perfect fit with a leaf in the limit of the sequence $(T_n)$.
+Because of the finiteness of the number of leaves in the limit of the sequences $(T_n)$ and $(T'_n)$, it follows that one of the leaves in the limit of $(g_n(U_2))$ makes a perfect fit with a leaf in the limit of the sequence $(T_n)$.
 Hence the leaves in the limit of $(g_n(U_2))$ are also invariant under $f$.
 Finally consider the component $Y_n$ of $(g_n(S_2) - \wlu(\alpha_n))$ which makes a perfect fit with $g_n(U_2)$.
 Since there are no product regions, then as before the sequence $(Y_n)$ converges to a collection of leaves; and one of which makes a perfect fit with a leaf in the limit of $(g_n(U_2))$.
 Hence all leaves in the limit of $(Y_n)$ are also invariant under $f$.
 In addition one leaf in the limit of $(Y_n)$ intersects $V = \wlu(\alpha)$ and let $\beta$ be this intersection.

 Let $Q_1$ be the product open set bounded by the limit leaves of the sequence $(T_n)$, the limit of $(g_n(U_2))$, the limit of $(Y_n)$ and the half leaf of $\wlu(\beta)$ bounded by $\beta$ and making a perfect fit with a leaf in the limit of $(T_n)$.
 This region has all the boundary components left invariant by $f$.
 It has one corner in $\beta$ and all other interactions between ``consecutive" leaves in the boundary of $Q_1$ are either by perfect fits or non separated leaves.
 This situation was disallowed in the beginning of the proof of Proposition \ref{nothreeone} which dealt with the periodic case.
 This finishes the analysis of Case 2.